-GE variability has been investigated in many varieties of English, including the English of England (Aijmer 2002; Cheshire 2007; Denis MS; Levey MS); Scotland (Macaulay 1991); Ireland (O'Keeffe 2004); America (Overstreet 1999; Overstreet & Yule 1997, 2002); Canada (Tagliamonte & Denis 2010); New Zealand (Britain 1992; Stubbe & Holmes 1995); and Australia (Dines 1980; Norrby & Winter 2002).
-These studies have correlated variability in GE usage with a number of social factors, including age, sex, socioeconomic class and locality.
+GE variability has been investigated in many varieties of English, including the English of England (Aijmer 2002; Cheshire 2007; Denis ms.; Levey ms.); Scotland (Macaulay 1991); Ireland (O'Keeffe 2004); America (Overstreet 1999; Overstreet & Yule 1997, 2002); Canada (Tagliamonte & Denis 2010); New Zealand (Britain 1992; Stubbe & Holmes 1995); and Australia (Dines 1980; Norrby & Winter 2002).
+These studies have correlated variability in GE usage with a number of social factors, including age, sex, socio-economic class, and locality.

 The most consistent sociolinguistic patterns have been uncovered for age.
-Although overall mean frequencies vary, young people typically make the greatest use of GEs across varieties (Stubbe & Holmes 1995; Tagliamonte & Denis 2010; Denis MS; but see Stenström et al. 2002: 89).
+Although overall mean frequencies vary, young people typically make the greatest use of GEs across varieties (Denis ms.; Stubbe & Holmes 1995; Tagliamonte & Denis 2010; but see Stenström et al. 2002: 89).
 This may be a result of either age-grading (Dubois 1992) or ongoing change (Stubbe & Holmes 1995: 83).

 Significant patterns of sex differentiation have been reported for New Zealand English (Britain 1992), with females using GEs more often than males.
-Other studies, however, have either noted no marked differences in rates of use associated with sex (Norrby & Winter 2002; Cheshire 2007), or observed that the effect of sex on variant choice is weaker than that of other social variables (Tagliamonte & Denis 2010).
-An interaction of sex with socioeconomic class is noted by Stubbe & Holmes (1995: 77) for New Zealand English: young middle-class females and young working-class males are the most prolific users of GEs.
+Other studies, however, have either noted no marked differences in rates of use associated with sex (Cheshire 2007; Norrby & Winter 2002), or observed that the effect of sex on variant choice is weaker than that of other social variables (Tagliamonte & Denis 2010).
+An interaction of sex with socio-economic class is noted by Stubbe & Holmes (1995: 77) for New Zealand English: young middle-class females and young working-class males are the most prolific users of GEs.

-Dines (1980), Macaulay (1991) and Britain (1992) found that GEs are more commonly used by working-class than middle-class speakers in Australian, Scottish and New Zealand English.
+Britain (1992), Dines (1980) and Macaulay (1991) found that GEs are more commonly used by working-class than middle-class speakers in New Zealand,

+Australian and Scottish English.
 Cheshire (2007) reported the absence of consistent social class differences in the frequency of GE usage amongst adolescents in England.

-However, she found that the use of specific variants is sensitive to social class membership: while middle-class adolescents favour and stuff and and things, working-class adolescents favour and stuff and and things, working-class adolescents speech is also reported in Levey's (MS) study of London pre-adolescents.
+However, she found that the use of specific variants is sensitive to social class membership: while middle-class adolescents favour and stuff and and things, working-class adolescents favour and (all) that.
+The strong association of and that with young working-class speech is also reported in Levey's (ms.) study of London pre-adolescents.

 Cross-variety comparisons reveal interesting correlations of GE usage with locality.
-Overall, and that is strongly associated with New Zealand and British English varieties (Britain 1992; Cheshire 2007; Denis MS; Levey MS), while and stuff is strongly associated with North American English varieties (Overstreet & Yule 1997; Overstreet 2005; Tagliamonte & Denis 2010).
-However, the high frequency of and stuff amongst middle-class adolescents in Cheshire's (2007) data from Reading, Milton Keynes and Hull, three towns in southeastern and northern England, as well as its noted frequency in Denis's (MS) data from York, a city in northern England, suggest that this variant is on the increase in urban varieties of British English.
+Overall, and that is strongly associated with New Zealand and British English varieties (Britain 1992; Cheshire 2007; Denis ms.; Levey ms.), while and stuff is strongly associated with North American English varieties (Overstreet 2005; Overstreet & Yule 1997; Tagliamonte & Denis 2010).
+However, the high frequency of and stuff amongst middle-class adolescents in Cheshire's (2007) data from Reading, Milton Keynes and Hull, three towns in south-eastern and northern England, as well as its noted frequency in Denis's (ms.) data from York, a city in northern England, suggest that this variant is on the increase in urban varieties of British English.